SDFIdk/ea-modelling-tools-java/README.md

 %DMT_HOME%\bin\export-scripts.bat
 ```

 The options will be shown in the output.
-Output is with the logging configuration that comes with the tools (config\logback.xml) shown in the command line, in the Script Window Enterprise Architect and it is saved in file log\output.log.
+The output is produced with the logging configuration that comes with the tools (config\logback.xml).
+It is shown in the command line and in the Script Window Enterprise Architect and it is saved in file log\output.log.

 ## Building the tools